Juniata River

-The Juniata River (/ˌdʒu:ni'ætə/) is an approximately 104 mi long tributary of the Susquehanna River in central Pennsylvania.
+The Juniata River (/ˌdʒu:ni'ætə/) is a tributary of the Susquehanna River in central Pennsylvania.
+The Juniata is about 104 mi long with a watershed of about 3400 sqmi, about one-eighth of the drainage area of the Susquehanna, making it the second-largest tributary after the West Branch Susquehanna.

 The river is considered scenic along much of its route, having a broad and shallow course passing through several mountain ridges and steeply lined water gaps.
+About two-thirds of the watershed is forested.
 It formed an early 18th-century frontier region in Pennsylvania and was the site of French-allied Native American attacks against English colonial settlements during the French and Indian War.

-The watershed of the river encompasses an area of approximately 3400 sqmi, approximately one-eighth of the drainage area of the Susquehanna.
-Approximately two-thirds of the watershed is forested.
-It is the second largest tributary of the Susquehanna after the West Branch Susquehanna.

 Description

 The Juniata River forms in western Huntingdon County at the confluence of the Frankstown Branch and the Little Juniata River, between the boroughs of Alexandria and Petersburg.
 The river flows southeast through Huntingdon and continues to the small village of Ardenheim, where the Raystown Branch, the longest of the Juniata's tributaries, enters from the southwest.
 The Juniata continues southeast, through a gap in the Jacks Mountain ridge.
 On the southeast side of the ridge it receives Aughwick Creek from the south, then flows northeast, along the eastern flank of the Jacks Mountain ridge to Lewistown, where it collects Kishacoquillas Creek and Jacks Creek.
 From Lewistown it flows southeast, in a winding course, receiving Tuscarora Creek from the south at the Port Royal river bridge and passing through a gap in the Tuscarora Mountain ridge.
 The Juniata River is joined by three creeks in Millerstown in northeast Perry County.
 It receives Cocolamus Creek .7 mi southeast, Raccoon Creek .5 mi southeast, and Wildcat Run 2.8 mi southeast of Millerstown.
 The river also receives Buffalo Creek .9 mi northwest of Newport.
 The Juniata River joins the Susquehanna River in Reed Township, Dauphin County immediately northwest of the Clarks Ferry Bridge.
 This is northeast of Duncannon and approximately 15 mi northwest of Harrisburg.

 Along the river's banks there are many access areas maintained by the Pennsylvania Fish and Boat Commission, as well as informal access areas and campground river access.
 The Juniata River is a popular spot for swimming, fishing, and boating.
 It even used to be the host of the Juniata River Sojourn, which was held annually from 2001 (when the river was named Pennsylvania River of the Year) through 2015.